-An enameled cast-iron gratin dish or a heavy frying pan is a nice choice for this Peruvian roast chicken.
-After the chicken is cooked, the pan juices can be made into a sauce in the same pan.
-If you like, you can soak the red onion for the salad in an ice water bath for 10 minutes, then drain it and pat it dry before mixing it with the rest of the ingredients; this takes away most of the bite.–Mindy Fox
+An enameled cast-iron gratin dish or a heavy frying pan is a nice choice for this bird so that after it’s cooked the sauce can be made in the same pan.
+If you like, you can soak the red onion for the salad in an iced water bath for 10 minutes, then drain and pat dry before mixing with the rest of the ingredients.
+This takes away most of the bite.–Mindy Fox

 - Fine sea salt